wullewutz/zack/README.md

 ## Usage
 ```
 USAGE:
-    zack.exe [OPTIONS]
+    zack [OPTIONS]

 OPTIONS:
-    -b, --buffer <buf_length>    How many points of each channels should be displayed before dropping
+    -b, --buffer <buf_length>    How many points of each channels should be displayed before
-                                 the oldest [default: 10000]
+                                 dropping the oldest [default: 10000]
     -h, --help                   Print help information
+    -t, --tcp <host:port>        Tcp socket from where to read csv stream
     -V, --version                Print version information
 ```

 ## Examples

+### Pipe csv data via stdin into zack

 To generate random CSV test data from /dev/urandom, use hexdump and some format strings.
 ```